Kerbalism/Skopos/README.md

 ## What it is not about

-Easy money and easy science.
+Easy money and free science.
 These are not "put a vessel this orbit and then push a button" type of contracts.
 You will get a set of mission parameters, finding the solution is up to you.

 # Documentation for modders